anthony-linaro/shrinkwrap/documentation/userguide/quickstart.rst

   By default, Shrinkwrap will sync all component repos to the revision specified in the config on every build invocation.
-If you have made changes in the working directory, your CHANGES WILL BE LOST!
+If you have made changes in the working directory, shrinkwrap refuses to sync and displays an error.
 You can override this behaviour so that Shrinkwrap just builds whatever is in the working directory by adding ``--no-sync <component>`` or ``--no-sync-all`` to the command line.
+Alternatively you can force shrinkwrap to override your changes by adding ``--force-sync <component>`` or ``--force-sync-all`` to the command line.

 Alternatively, pass ``--dry-run`` to view the shell script that would have been
 run: